RELDigitalLab/lab_website/visit.md

 For the Fall 2021 semester, we will rely on appointments so that we maintain social distancing in the lab space.

-You can use the REL*dl* Bookings page to schedule a project consultation or to reserve the lab computers.
+You can use the REL*dl* Bookings page to schedule a project consultation.
 The link is available through the Religin in Culture MA Slack workspace.

 # Contact Us